Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

-The Mott insulators faction $\gamma_{MI}$ is defined as the fraction of the flat plateau in the quasi-momentum distribution.
-In the practical data processing, we analyze the $q = 0$ superfluid fraction and subtract it from 1 to be $\gamma_{MI}$.
+The {incoherent fraction $\gamma_{inc}$} is defined as the fraction of the flat plateau in the quasi-momentum distribution.
+In the practical data processing, we {quantify the fraction of} the $q = 0$ {coherent peak} and subtract it from 1 to {get} {$\gamma_{inc}$}.
 We integrate the quasi-momentum distribution $n(q_x,q_y)$ (Fig.~\ref{process}\textbf{a}) along $y$ to obtain $n(q_x)$, as in the inset of Fig.~1\textbf{c}.
 To illustrate how we process the data, we plot Fig.~\ref{process}\textbf{b} to help us explaining each step.
 We exclude the background value, i.e. shift $n(|q_x| > \pi)$ to be zero.
-In the measurement of the band mapping, the central peak for the superfluid has a finite width due to the limit time of the time-of-flight.
-Because our method can give an exact-flat plateau in the deep MI region, we define the plateau to be of height $n(q_x \sim \pm \pi)$, and all deviations on top of this rectangle are regarded as the contributions of the superfluid.
+In the measurement of the band mapping, the central peak has a finite width due to {finite time of flight}.
+Because our method can give a flat plateau in the deep MI region, we define the height of plateau to be $n(q_x \sim \pm \pi)$, and all deviations on top of this rectangle are regarded as the contributions of the {coherent component}.
 To avoid possible in-alignment errors, we re-define quasi-momentum zero to be the center of mass of the $n(q_x)$, and the symmetrization has been performed as ${n_{q_x}} \rightarrow (n_{q_x} + n_{-q_x})/2$.
-We obtain the area of superfluid $A_{SF}$ and total area $A_{tot.}$, the MI fraction is determined as:
+We obtain the area of {coherent peak} $A_{pk}$ and total area $A_{tot.}$.
+The {incoherent fraction} is {defined} as:

-Here $\gamma_{MI}$ describes the fraction of decoherence.
-An increase of $\gamma_{MI}$ means the disappearance of phase coherence or superfluid in our system.
+Here {$\gamma_{inc}$} describes the fraction of incoherent atoms.
+The increase of {$\gamma_{inc}$} means the disappearance of phase coherence.

+{ If the temperature of atoms was much higher than the band width of the first Brillouin zone, the band mapping method would also show a flat plateau in the time-of-flight imaging.
+However, this is not the case in our experiment.
+We apply an improved cooling method \cite{TianCooling} to reach a low-enough initial temperature and this avoids the uniform thermal occupations in the first Brillouin zone.
+Therefore, the incoherent fraction $\gamma_{inc}$ is mostly contributed by the many-body phase transitions, not the thermal effects. }